 We approved an employee option plan from 2014 to 2022 in order to provide incentives and rewards to our directors, senior management and employees (the "Existing ESOP").
 Share options awarded under the Existing ESOP are vested based on the service conditions up to four years agreed with each of the participants in their grant letters, with exercise prices ranging from US\$0.0001 to US\$1.9.
 In addition, the share options can only be exercised and converted into shares upon the completion of our initial public offering.
 Each share option has a contractual life of 10 years.
-As of the date of this prospectus and immediately prior to the completion of this offering, a total of 29,163,416 shares.
+As of the date of this prospectus and immediately prior to the completion of this offering, a total of 29,163,416 shares were granted under the Existing ESOP, accounting for approximately 10.0% of our total outstanding shares.
 Upon completion of this offering, outstanding options granted under the Existing ESOP will be exercisable for our Class A ordinary shares, and no further awards will be made under the Existing ESOP.